Ahmadfachri12/chatops-idp-provisioning/README.md

 This project implements a **ChatOps-driven Internal Developer Platform (IDP)** that allows developers to dynamically create and delete Kubernetes environments using **Slack commands**.

 The entire workflow is fully automated and runs on a **local Kubernetes cluster**, enabling self-service infrastructure provisioning without direct access to Kubernetes, Jenkins, or Terraform.

 ---

-## 🚀 Architecture Overview

-The system follows this end-to-end automation flow:

-**Developer → Slack → n8n → Jenkins → Terraform → Helm → Kubernetes**

-A developer simply sends a command in Slack, and the platform handles orchestration, validation, provisioning, and deployment automatically.

----